What Molecules Cannot Easily Pass Through the Cell Membrane

 To comprehend why certain molecules cannot penetrate the cell membrane, we must first understand its fundamental architecture.
 The cell membrane, also known as the plasma membrane, consists primarily of a phospholipid bilayer.
 This structure comprises two layers of phospholipid molecules arranged with their hydrophilic (water-loving) heads facing outward toward the aqueous environments inside and outside the cell, while their hydrophobic (water-fearing) tails face inward, away from water.

 This arrangement creates a relatively impermeable barrier to many substances.
-Now, the interior of the phospholipid bilayer is composed mainly of fatty acid chains, which are nonpolar and repel charged or polar molecules.
+Practically speaking, the interior of the phospholipid bilayer is composed mainly of fatty acid chains, which are nonpolar and repel charged or polar molecules.
 The membrane also contains cholesterol molecules that further regulate its fluidity and permeability, as well as various transport proteins embedded within the lipid bilayer that assist with moving molecules that cannot pass through on their own.

 Molecules That Cannot Easily Pass Through the Cell Membrane